Ken Russell and Dennis Potter, Together? The Visions of Change Documentary Collection

 But things get more interesting as the films get more human.
 Denis Mitchell created two films included in this set, Eye To Eye: Night In the City and Morning In the Streets, both of which document the decidedly un-glamorous poverty-stricken side of London in the 50s, from street life to the working class and their civil servants.
 They're very naturalistic, "real" documentaries, despite a number of supposedly candid scenes clearly having been staged for the camera.
 That three-minute doc is essentially more of the same kind of footage, but silent and set to a single song - apparently it was made to be a segment of a news magazine show.
 1964's The Colony is a little stiffer, but along the same lines except that it focuses particularly on immigrants struggling to make their way in the UK.

-There aren't any extras.
-And I wouldn't expect much for a bunch of old TV docs, but the previous sets managed to cough up a few interviews and a documentary, so it's a little disappointing.
-We do at least get a nice 32-page booklet, which gives some much needed backstory to every single film and a series of additional essays.
+There also aren't any extras.
+And I wouldn't expect much for a bunch of old TV docs, but the previous sets managed to cough up a few interviews and a retrospective, so it's a little disappointing.
+We do at least get a nice 32-page booklet, which provides some much needed backstory to every single film, plus a series of additional essays.
 The double-wide set also comes in a slipcover.

 No comments: